vamsiDT/fairdrop-results/README.md

 ```
 * emulated_available_bandwidth = actual_available_bandwidth x alpha
 * For example, since our nics have 10Gpbs capacity, alpha=0.1 would mean that emulated available bandwidth at the output is 1Gbps
-* Packets are sent to VPP from Pktgen with 20 flows and skewed arrival rates.
+* Packets are sent to VPP from Pktgen with 20 flows at skewed arrival rates.
 All the packets are of 64 byte length.

 A comparison between the outputs of fairdrop and taildrop vpp is shown below`